albertocasagrande/pyModelChecking/README.md

 set([3])
 ```

-Strings representing formulas in the opportune language can be used too as a parameter of the model checking function.
+Strings representing formulas in the opportune language can be used as a
+parameter of the model checking function too.

 ```python
 >>> modelcheck(K,'A G F p')